BigBlackFly/AITimePrediction/README.md

-This is a project that predicts one's off-work-time.
+A project that predicts one's off-work-time.